-Though you could argue that wool dress pants are really the “training bra” of a man’s formal wardrobe, taking you from casual denim and on your way towards a full suit…but I’M NOT GOING TO MAKE THAT ARGUMENT.
+Though you could argue that men’s dress pants are really the “training bra” of a man’s formal wardrobe.
+After all, they take you from casual denim and on your way towards a full suit…but I’M NOT GOING TO MAKE THAT ARGUMENT.
 NOPE.

-What Are Wool Dress Pants
+What Are Dress Pants

-“When we think of dress pants, we generally think of the wool trousers that are of a heavier weight, since suit pants are lighter and look odd when separated from their suit jacket.
+According to LA-based celeb stylist Ashley Weston, “When we think of dress pants, we generally think of the wool trousers that are of a heavier weight, since suit pants are lighter and look odd when separated from their suit jacket.
 This is the kind of pant you can wear with a dress shirt on its own and a belt, or adding layers like a sweater, topcoat, or leather jacket.”

 How Dress Pants Should Fit

-Your dress pants ought to fit close to your body around your butt and thighs, then hang straight down if you’re a bigger guy, or taper slightly from the knee to the ankle for thinner guys.
+Your dress pants ought to fit close to your body around your butt and thighs, then hang straight down if you’re a bigger guy.
+For thinner guys, look for pants that taper slightly from the knee to the ankle.

 If the thighs are really straining, go up a size and bring the waist in.
 The leg opening should be tailored but not too small.
 If your pants always catch on your calves when you stand up, your pants are too tight.
-But also, way to go on those calves, dude.
+But also, way to go on those calf workouts, dude.

 A break in pants is the amount of fabric that touches your shoes when you’re standing.

-If you’re taking your pants to the tailor (which you probably will, since most pants don’t fit right off the rack), you can achieve this look simply by asking for the pants to be hemmed so they’re a little longer in the back than the front.
+If you’re taking your pants to the tailor (which we’ve already agreed that you probably will, since most pants don’t fit right off the rack), ask for the pants to be hemmed so they’re a little longer in the back than the front.
 It’s not complicated, but it does make a big difference in how the pant looks overall.
 Details matter!

-No pleats.
 Even if you’re a bit bigger in the belly.
 Even if you’re older and feel flat-front pants are too “young” for you.
 They’re not, and you’ll look better in a flat-front pant no matter your body type.

 This is a hill I will die on.
 Please, come join me.